Sebb767/OTP/README.md

-# OTPLock
+# Sebb767/OTP
-A simple add-in library to lock pages for private access only.
+A simple library for the use of one-time passwords in PHP.
+TOTP is in development and HOTP is planned.
+The primary target is Google Authentificator, but it should work with Authy and itself as well as any other OTP app.